Rugved1218/rock-paper-scissors/README.md

 ---

 **How to Run:**

+**Option 1: Using Node.js**
 1. Clone the repo: `git clone <repo-url>`
 2. Navigate to project folder: `cd <project-folder>`
 3. Run: `node script.js`

+**Option 2: Using Browser Console**
+1. Open the live GitHub Pages link: [Play the Game](https://rugved1218.github.io/rock-paper-scissors/)
+2. Open the browser console (Right-click → Inspect → Console tab)
+3. Copy and paste the code from `script.js` into the console
+4. Input your choice (`rock`, `paper`, or `scissors`) when prompted
+5. The game will display each round’s result and the final score in the console

 ---